 Experience helpful but not necessary.
 Just a love for helping others and working outside is required.

 For a normal Sunday to Sunday working visit, Workawayers have their first Sunday free to explore the grounds and meet the community.
-Later that evening around 8pm we generally have a brief working visitor orientation where you can meet the other working visitors and get to know a little bit about the community.
 The volunteer work happens Monday - Friday, and the following Saturday and Sunday are free days to relax, attend any courses that may be happening, or explore the trails and other nearby scenic areas of interest.

 Below is a general description of the meditation classes that working visitors are welcome to attend for free during the week.
 In addition to the following, there are group meditations and prayers in the Temple after volunteer hours every day.